+I have made these sour cherry walnut scones a half a dozen times over the past couple weeks.
+Yes, they are that good!
 We are heading back East for a few days to be part of the MIXED Conference.
 It has been awhile since we have attended a food blogging event and we cannot wait to put voices with faces.
-This time we will be more involved then only as attendees, we will be talking about video production for blogging.
+This time we will be more involved as we are not only attendees, but we will be talking about video production for blogging.
 Lenny is extremely thrilled to be sharing a passion of his to 110 hungry food bloggers so that they can start adding video to their sites.
 After years of preaching this to clients, this is the next best thing to blogging, and now sponsors are asking for it.
 They want more then content and pretty pictures.
 Video is it!

 Years of flying has taught me one thing; airport food stinks.
 Since we had an early morning flight, I knew we would get a little hungry, so I decided to bake some scones for the flight.
 Definitely the last thing I needed to add to my to-do list, but I knew they would be better then the ones we would have to pay $4.50 (each) for at the airport.
 That is the price of good butter at the market!